cooperbarth/texterize/README.md

 # texterize
-Making a picture worth a thousand words.
+Making a picture worth a thousand words (or so).

-`texterize` is a package that creates ASCII art out of blocks of text.
-It utilizes monospaced fonts and pixel aggregation to recreate images out of input text.
+`texterize` is a package that uses pixel aggregation to create ASCII art out of blocks of text.